mjhugo/grails-auto-test/README.md

 Example usage screencast: http://youtu.be/7qLuDlJqFwY

+The `auto-test` command will also honor any extra test arguments passed to it.
+For example:

+    grails> auto-test unit:
+    grails> auto-test --rerun unit:spock

 In order to run functional tests continually upon changes, the application must be started separately and the "-baseUrl" command line arg must be used to run against already started instance.
 Here is an example:

 ```